20+ Best Things to Do on the Toronto Islands: A Local Guide

 One of my favourite hidden spots on Centre Island is Franklin’s Children’s Garden.
 Tucked away behind Centreville, it’s a quiet, kid-friendly space inspired by the Franklin the Turtle books – complete with child-sized sculptures of Franklin and his friends.

 The garden is designed for little ones to explore at their own pace.
-There’s a winding path, a wooden playhouse, and even a small amphitheatre for story time.
+This was our son’s favourite spots when he was young.
+He loved running through the winding paths, playing in the wooden playhouse, and looking for the sculptures scattered throughout the gardens.
 It’s a great spot if your kids just need some unstructured time to play.

 11. Cool Off and Let the Kids Play